oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

        MaxThreadsConstraint:
          SampleMaxThreads:
            Count: 20
-     JDBCSystemResource:
-       mynewdatasource:
-         Target: 'cluster-1'
-         JdbcResource:
-           JDBCDataSourceParams:
-             JNDIName: [
-               jdbc/mydatasource1,
-               jdbc/mydatasource2
-             ]
-             GlobalTransactionsProtocol: TwoPhaseCommit
-           JDBCDriverParams:
-             DriverName: oracle.jdbc.xa.client.OracleXADataSource
-             URL: '@@SECRET:@@ENV:DOMAIN_UID@@-datasource-secret:url@@'
-             PasswordEncrypted: '@@SECRET:@@ENV:DOMAIN_UID@@-datasource-secret:password@@'
-             Properties:
-               user:
-                 Value: 'sys as sysdba'
-               oracle.net.CONNECT_TIMEOUT:
-                 Value: 5000
-               oracle.jdbc.ReadTimeout:
-                 Value: 30000
-           JDBCConnectionPoolParams:
-               InitialCapacity: 0
-               MaxCapacity: 1
-               TestTableName: SQL ISVALID
-               TestConnectionsOnReserve: true

    ```
-   Place the above model snippet in a file named `/tmp/mii-sample/mywmdatasource.yaml` and then use it in the later step where you deploy the model ConfigMap, or use the same data source that's provided in `/tmp/mii-sample/model-configmaps/wmdatasource/model.20.wmdatasource.yaml`.
+   Place the above model snippet in a file named `/tmp/mii-sample/myworkmanager.yaml` and then use it in the later step where you deploy the model ConfigMap, or use the same data source that's provided in `/tmp/mii-sample/model-configmaps/workmanager/model.20.workmanager.yaml`.

-   It is important to keep the datasource configuration from Update 1 use case in the ConfigMap.
-If it is removed from the ConfigMap, the introspector would delete the datasource from the servers.

 1. Replace the ConfigMap created in Update1 use case with a ConfigMap with the WDT model containing both the data source and configuration updates.